Family Design Day @ BSA Space: Design Your Dream Room

 Family Design Day Programs encourage children and adults to observe, explore and design together.
 In these 2 hour hands-on workshops, families are introduced to architecture and design through exhibit tours, walking tours or slide shows, and then complete a hands-on design activity.
 Architects and Design Educators lead the activities focused on the Built Environment of Boston and the world.

 When & Where

-Learning By Design in Massachusetts is a K-12 architecture and design education program.
+Learning By Design:MA is a K-12 architecture and design education program.
 Our Design Educators/architects and volunteer architects engage children, in and out of schools, in hands-on, real world design projects.
-Begun in 1999 as a program of the Boston Society of Architects/AIA, LBD:MA became its own 501c3 non-profit organization in 2009.
-Over 20,000 children, educators and architects/designers have worked together in our programs.

 BSA Space is Boston’s leading center for architecture and design, and home to the Boston Society of Architects and the Boston Foundation for Architecture.
 BSA Space hosts exhibitions on design and architecture, architectural cruises and walking tours, and other programs and events that foster exchange between design and construction, the profession and the public, and encourage collaboration across the city and world.
 More information: architects.org/bsaspace